mosip/pixelpass/js/Readme.md

 const zipdata = <zip-byte-array>;
 const decompressedData = decodeBinary(zipdata);
 ```
-The `decode` will take a `UInt8ByteArray`  as parameter and gives us unzipped string.
+The `decodeBinary` will take a `UInt8ByteArray`  as parameter and gives us unzipped string.
 Currently only zip binary data is only supported.

 ### getMappedData( jsonData, mapper, cborEnable );